Raid on the Beersheba to Hafir el Auja railway: Demolition squads

-Advance to Ottoman railway
+Advance to the Ottoman railway

 Both columns rode out during the night of 22/23 May.
 Chaytor's column rode out at 19:00 on 22 May, with Chaytor travelling in a sand-cart due to ill health.
-As they marched through the night a khamsin (also known as khamaseen) wind full of dust and electricity, blew from the south into their faces so the troops had difficult seeing and breathing.
-"A horse's mane on being stroked gave forth a shower of sparks."
+As they marched through the night, a khamsin (known as khamaseen) wind full of dust and electricity blew from the south into their faces, so the troops had difficulty seeing and breathing.
+"A horse's mane, stroked, gave forth a shower of sparks."

 Chaytor's column consisting of the 1st Light Horse Brigade, 6th Light Horse Regiment and Demolition Field Squadrons of the Anzac and Imperial Mounted Divisions and Desert Column's cable cart which was to lay cable to Hill 820, left camp at Tel el Fara at 15:00 on 22 May to arrive at Esani at 18:00 where they rested for two hours.
-(During the day the helio communication was problematic but the cable communication with Desert Column worked well.)
-The Anzac Mounted Division less Chaytor's column left Esani for the assembly point near el Gamli at 19:30.
+(During the day, the helio communication was problematic, but the cable communication with Desert Column worked well.)
+The Anzac Mounted Division, less Chaytor's column, left Esani for the assembly point near el Gamli at 19:30.

-At Esani the demolition squads divided into separate groups and with their allotted escort regiments left Esani at 20:00 to travel to the Asluj to Hafir el Auja railway line via the Police Post at Asluj.
+At Esani, the demolition squads divided into separate groups, and with their allotted escort regiments, left Esani at 20:00 to travel to the Asluj to Hafir el Auja railway line via the Police Post at Asluj.